Skip to main content

 Steve Lantz

 Steve has been with CAC (previously the Cornell Theory Center) since 1991, initially as a postdoctoral associate, then as a member of Cornell’s research faculty.
-His work involves advising and training users of Cornell’s high-performance computing facilities while engaging in computational research in such diverse areas as turbulence, combustion, plasma physics, and optics.
-He serves as instructor for CIS 4205, Effective Use of High Performance Computing (Spring ’09), and helps to teach ECE 5860, Upper Atmospheric and Ionospheric Physics II (Spring ’10).
+His work involves advising and training users of Cornell’s high-performance computing facilities while engaging in computational research in such diverse areas as plasma physics, high energy physics, turbulence, combustion, and optics.
+He has also served as an instructor for CIS 4205, Effective Use of High Performance Computing (Spring ’09) and ECE 5860, Upper Atmospheric and Ionospheric Physics II (Spring ’10).
 A record of his past undergraduate researchers’ accomplishments can be viewed at his home page, which contains links to a number of training materials authored by Dr. Lantz.
-He has done occasional consulting work for Corning Incorporated.
+He has done occasional consulting work for Corning Incorporated and Boeing.
+Steve is a member of Cornell’s Graduate Faculty, in the Graduate Minor Field of Computational Science and Engineering.

 To contact Steve, please send email or phone 607.254.8887.